 - In May, Gresham voters approved extending the Rockwood-West Gresham Urban Renewal District until 2029 (the Area was scheduled to sunset in 2023).
-This gives the City more time to spend approximately \$31 million over the next six years on new projects.
-This includes transportation upgrades; parks and recreation; more housing options; more job opportunities; and small business support. - Historically, property tax revenue averaged a 7% increase but slightly decreased in 2020/21 due to a decrease in tax rate and impacts of overlapping Enterprise zones tax incentives which previously had not applied to the Area.
-During 2022/23 property tax revenue returned to a more historically normal 8.1% increase. - The Area's net position increased significantly by \$5.1 million.
-This is largely due to the payoff of debt in 2022/23.
+This gives the City more time to spend approximately \$24 million over the next five years on new projects.
+This includes transportation upgrades; parks and recreation; more housing options; more job opportunities; and small business support. - In recent years, the URA's property tax revenue growth has tended to moderate, in part due to the impact of various tax incentives, such as Enterprise Zone overlays, which previously had not applied to the URA.
+During 2023/24 property tax revenue increased as there was significant personal property investment within the URA and the completion of construction projects. - The Area's net position increased significantly by \$6.7 million.
+This is largely due to the payoff of debt in 2022/23 and the increase in property tax turnover.